codebulb/LambdaOmega/README.md

 ```
 List<Integer> list246 = l(0, 1, 2).Map(it -> it + 1).map(it -> it * 2);
 ```
-Some functions incorporate syntax changes to facilitate their usage.
+Some functions incorporate syntax changes (when compared to their vanilla Java couterpart) to facilitate their usage.
 With mapEntries(), you can map list elements to a Map.
-Note that the lambda returns a M.E Map Entry which is much simpler than having two separate return values as in the corresponding vanilla Java method.
+Note that the lambda returns a `M.E` Map Entry which is much simpler than having two separate return values as in the corresponding vanilla Java method.
 ```
 Map<String, Integer> stringsToSize = l("a", "ab", "abc").mapEntries(it -> e(it, it.length()));
 ```
 (`e()` is a shorthand to create a M.E with key, value.)

-`find()` returns null or a result instead of an Option:
+`find()` returns null or a result instead of an `Option`:
 ```
 Integer negative = l(1, 2, -1, 3).find(it -> it < 0);
 ```